Umlaut (linguistics)

 In linguistics, umlaut (from German "sound alternation") is a sound change in which a vowel is pronounced more like a following vowel or semivowel.

-The term umlaut was originally coined in connection with the study of Germanic languages, as it had occurred prominently in the history of many of them (see Germanic umlaut).
-While a common English plural is umlauts, the German plural is Umlaute.
+The term umlaut was originally coined by Jacob Grimm in connection with the study of Germanic languages, as umlaut had occurred prominently in many of their linguistic histories (see Germanic umlaut).
+While the common English plural is umlauts, the German plural is Umlaute.

 Umlaut is a form of assimilation, the process of one speech sound becoming more similar to a nearby sound.
-If a word has two vowels, one back in the mouth and the other forward, it takes more effort to pronounce.
-If the vowels were closer together, it would take less effort.
-Thus, one way the language may change is that these two vowels get drawn closer together.
+Umlaut occurred in order to make words easier to pronounce.
+If a word has two vowels, one back in the mouth and the other forward, it takes more effort to pronounce than if those vowels were closer together.
+Thus, one way languages may change is that these two vowels get drawn closer together.
 The phenomenon is also known as vowel harmony, the complete or partial identity of vowels within a domain, typically a word.

-Thus, in Old High German, the word gast 'guest' had the plural form gesti 'guests': the plural ending -i caused the vowel in the stem to be a front vowel e.
-The vowel alternation remained in the language, so that present-day Standard German displays the forms Gast [gast] – Gäste [gɛstə], although the final front vowel has been reduced to the central schwa vowel.
+For example, in Old High German, the word gast 'guest' had the plural form gesti 'guests': the plural ending -i caused the vowel in the stem to be a front vowel e.
+This vowel alternation remained in the language, so that present-day Standard German displays the forms Gast [gast] – Gäste [gɛstə], although the final front vowel has been reduced to the central schwa vowel.

 The most commonly seen types of umlaut are the following: